State of the Homeless 2009: How to Reduce Family Homelessness

-Last week, Coalition for the Homeless released the tenth annual "State of the Homeless" report, which documented how the economic recession, coupled with the worsening housing affordability crunch, has driven family homelessness in New York City to record levels.
-An overview of the report can be found here, and the full 41-page report can be downloaded here.
+Last week, Coalition for the Homeless released the tenth annual “State of the Homeless” report, which documented how the economic recession, coupled with the worsening housing affordability crunch, has driven family homelessness in New York City to record levels.
+The full 41-page report can be downloaded here.

 This year’s report focused on one way the City of New York can actually reduce family homelessness even in the midst of the economic downturn: By reversing a failed, four-year-old Bloomberg administration policy that effectively cuts off homeless families from receiving Federal housing assistance.
 This misguided administration policy flies in the face of the growing body of academic research proving that Federal housing programs – in particular Section 8 rental vouchers – successfully reduce family homelessness.

 A New York Times article about the Coalition’s report and Mayor Bloomberg’s policy noted that, “At the time, city officials said that…they believed that some families purposely entered shelters as a shortcut to receive housing vouchers, and that once the practice was stopped, the number of families applying for emergency shelter would decrease….Over time, predictions by city officials were proven wrong: The number of families in shelters has increased since 2004….More new families entered the shelter system in 2008 than in any year since the 1980s, according to the coalition’s report.”

 We are hopeful that the “State of the Homeless 2009″ report will help re-ignite the public debate about this critical policy issue, particularly in this time of rising homelessness.
 However, we were perplexed by the comments of the New York City Department of Homeless Services spokesperson quoted in the New York Times article who said that the Coalition is “proposing failed solutions…”